Cardisk/CString/README.md

     5   add_(&array, &a);
     6   delete_(&array, 0); // there is a safe checking

-To retrieve the content of the array, there is a function, it's name is *get_*.
+To retrieve the content of the array, there is a function named *get_*.

     7   char elmnt = CHAR(get_(array, 0));

 Because the array contains, by default, elements of type *void**, you need to cast them into the correct type manually.
-For this reason are present some macros that do this for you, one per type.
+For this reason there are some macros that do this for you, one per type.

 In addition, in this library is also present a shortcut